-Paragraph 10.18 A Labuan KRI is required to identify and verify the customer (i.e. master 10.18-10.20 policy/certificate owner) at the point of sale. are only applicable to 10.19 A Labuan KRI is required to establish the necessary mechanisms to identify the Labuan (re)insurers. beneficiaries (i.e. insured members) of group policies/group takaful certificates Labuan (re)takaful at the point of sale, either from the master policy/certificate owner or directly from operators, the insured members, to ensure compliance with CDD obligations and insurance and takaful requirements on targeted financial sanctions under paragraph B.17. intermediaries

-10.20 A Labuan KRI is required to verify the identity of beneficiaries of group policies/group takaful certificates latest at the time of payout.
+- Labuan 10 (re)insurers, Labuan (re)takaful operators, insurance and takaful intermediaries - 10.19 A Labuan KRI is required to establish the necessary mechanisms to identify the beneficiaries (i.e. insured members) of group policies/group takaful certificates at the point of sale, either from the master policy/certificate owner or directly from the insured members, to ensure compliance with CDD obligations and requirements on targeted financial sanctions under paragraph B.17. - 10.20 A Labuan KRI is required to verify the identity of beneficiaries of group policies/group takaful certificates latest at the time of payout.